Home » Technology

 Creating secure passwords

 The use of passwords a mean of authentication is growing every day and we get more and more of these strings of characters to keep in our memory.
-How can you choose good passwords which are easy to remember but which is also secure to use and hard to crack for people intrested in your life?
+How can you choose good passwords which are easy to remember but which is also secure to use and hard to crack for people interested in your life?

 Every new system we encounter ask us to choose a password.
-There is always a ruleset attached that it must be a minimum amount of characters, capitalized and non-capitalized characters, numbers and sometimes even special characters as explamaition marks, dots and commas.
+There is always a ruleset attached that it must be a minimum amount of characters, capitalized and non-capitalized characters, numbers and sometimes even special characters as exclamation marks, dots and commas.
 Most of us see this as something very frightening and looking at a seaming random password as W1cmp;7ac5h! we feel there is no way we could ever remember something as complex.

-There are a few techniques we can use in situations like this and I would to share with you my favourite way of chosing and remembering complex passwords.
+There are a few techniques we can use in situations like this and I would to share with you my favourite way of choosing and remembering complex passwords.
 This is a technique I daily use when I need to create passwords and since I started I have not yet needed to create yet another password like qwerty1234 or 123qwerty.
-Instead I can keep passwords of ten characters or more with mixed capitalization, numbers and special characters.
+Instead I can keep passwords of ten characters or more with mixed capitalizations, numbers and special characters.

 This is how I do it.